whri-phenogenomics/geneBurdenRD/README.md

 The **_./plots_** folder includes individual subfolders for each analysis, each containing at least one significant signal.

 Each analysis subfolder contains:\
-► one **Manhattan-like plot** for the analysis: the x-axis is the chromosome position and the y-axis is the -log10 of the p-value after FDR adjustment.
-Each dot represents a test that passed the minimum requirements for the contingency table before running the Fisher exact test (d≥1, TotCases≥5 and TotEvent≥4).
-Each colour represents the null hypothesis that was tested.
-The dashed line represents the user-selected significant thresholds, indicating a p-value considered significant after adjusting for false discovery rate (FDR) that is lower than the user-specified threshold.
-Please note that this visualisation is only available for genome-wide analysis.

 ► one **volcano plot** for the specific disease: the x-axis is the log2 of the odds ratio and the y-axis is the -log10 of the p-value after FDR adjustment.
-Each dot represents a test that passed the minimum requirements for the contingency table before running the Fisher exact test (d≥1, TotCases≥5 and TotEvent≥4).
+Each dot represents a test that passed the minimum requirements for the contingency table to test (d≥1, TotCases≥5 and TotEvent≥4).
 Each colour represents the null hypothesis that was tested.
 The dashed lines represent the user-selected significant thresholds, indicating a p-value considered significant after adjusting for false discovery rate (FDR) that is lower than the user-specified threshold and odds ratio >= 3.
 Please note that this visualisation is only available for genome-wide analysis.

 ► one subfolder per each significant gene-test: * please note that the null hypothesis tested are LoF, zero80 (Exomiser variant score>=0.8), denovo or CCR (constrained coding regions).